Satharus/satharus.me/_posts/2023-02-28-data_wiping.md

 cover: //assets/images/data-wiping/data-wiping_cover.jpg
 ---

 We've all been there, you want to sell your laptop, old PC, or even your hard drive.
-Then, you recall reading somewhere that data can be recovered from drives even after they've been _formatted_... and, well, of course they can!
+Then, you recall reading somewhere that data can be recovered from drives even after they've been _formatted_... and, well, of course it can!
 You look it up on the internet and find not less than seven local businesses and over a hundred global ones that claim to recover data from drives which have been lightly beaten, formatted, corrupted, and many other scenarios.
 <!--more-->